kdawoud91/DT_Project/readme.md

  1. first go to [here](https://marketplace.zoom.us/)  and sign up or
  2. sign in with your zoom account then go to develop > build app Choose, kindly, note that if you want to use specific function such getting the live meeting participants, you would need business account privileges.
- 3. your app type as `jwt` and from there get your `API_KEY` and `API_SECRET` paste it into the code and run it 4- Upolde to your microcontrooler, and follow the connection requirement in that file.
+ 3. your app type as `jwt` and from there get your `API_KEY` and `API_SECRET` paste it into the code and run it

-that's it ;)
+ 4. Upolde to your microcontrooler, and follow the connection requirement in the file.